cdelker/schemdraw/docs/usage/customizing.rst

 The resistor is made of one path.
-`reswidth` and `resheight` are constants that define the height and width of the resistor (and are referenced by several other elements too).
+`reswidth` and `resheight` are constants that define the height and width of the resistor zigzag (and are referenced by several other elements too).
 Browse the source code in the `Schemdraw.elements` submodule to see the definitions of the other built-in elements.